IntersectMBO/product-website/docs/vision/vision-2030.md

 ### Why Cardano needs to exist

+We want to build an ecosystem that is suitable for government and corporate use but immune to centralized abuse.
 Cardano is a **public smart contract platform and monetary system** that provides verifiable, censorship-resistant infrastructure for societies and initiatives that cannot